 What is Cloud Storage

-These storage files can be accessed from anywhere via the internet, however when trying to store a large amount of files on the cloud the fact that it relies on an internet connection can slow down the system significantly, making the cloud more ideal for smaller storage needs.
+These storage files can be accessed from anywhere via the internet, however when trying to store a large number of files on the cloud, the fact that it relies on an internet connection can slow down the system significantly.
+This makes the cloud more ideal for smaller storage needs.

 Besides making plans for how to manage new digital files, it’s also important to have a plan in place for shredding old papers after conversion.

-One of the main reasons to shred after scanning–especially if you scan on a regular basis–is keeping space clear.
-By keeping the number of hard-copies to a minimum, you can use old storage space for more productive purposes.
-Additionally, the papers you still need to keep won’t require using any additional space.
+One of the main reasons to shred after scanning–especially if you scan regularly–is to keep space clear.
+By keeping the number of hard copies to a minimum, you can use old storage space for more productive purposes.
+This will also aid in preventing identity theft and data breaches from lurking eyes.

-In addition to the benefits of shredding old paper copies, there are legal incentives as well.
-Whether it’s financial health or personal information, losing information in a data breach can bring consequences, including fines and jail time.
+In addition to the benefits of shredding, there are legal incentives as well.
+Whether it’s financial, health, or personal information, losing information in a data breach can bring consequences, including fines and jail time.
 However, shredding old copies reduced the chances of that happening by half.

 Join Amazon, Google, and countless other companies we’ve helped to find affordable options for document management services.
-Additionally, this includes scanning, DMS software, cloud storage, and shredding.
+This includes scanning, DMS software, cloud storage, and shredding.

 Through our network of providers, transitioning into a paperless office is easy.
-To get started and receive a free quote, fill out the form to the right, give us a call at (866) 385-3706, or contacting us directly with our live chat.
+To get started and receive a free quote, fill out the form, give us a call at (866) 385-3706, or contact us directly with our live chat.
 In just minutes, you will receive personalized quotes from top professionals in your area.